-Amrit Soar is a Partner in the Real Estate and Finance Department of IKM Advocates with 35 years' post-admission experience in real estate and banking transactions.
+Amrit Soar is a Consultant in the Real Estate and Finance practice group at IKM Advocates with 35 years post-admission experience in real estate and banking transactions.
 She has handled numerous multimillion dollar real estate projects, including the acquisition of embassies and consulates by key diplomatic missions.

 Amrit has also handled complex corporate finance and security documentation for both local and international banks.
 Her expertise also covers probate and estate planning.
 She is a respected and trusted legal advisor to many local and international clients and banks in her core areas of practice.
 She has been recognized by Chambers Global as “an outstanding conveyancer.”
 She also handles the training, knowledge management and risk management initiatives for the firm.